binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 2. Identity and Access Management (IAM) and permissions.
 What permissions does an attacker have to execute in any given environment, including all and any services consuming and consumed by functions
 3. API key, being a distant third

-Rich Jones demonstrated what can happen if you fail at the above three points in his talk "[Gone in 60 Milliseconds](https://www.youtube.com/watch?v=YZ058hmLuv0)":
+Rich Jones demonstrated what can happen if you fail at the above three points in AWS in his talk "[Gone in 60 Milliseconds](https://www.youtube.com/watch?v=YZ058hmLuv0)":

 * Getting some exploit code into an S3 bucket via an injection vulnerability and passing a parameter that references the injected key value
-* /tmp is writeable
+* `/tmp` is writeable
 * Persistence is possible if you keep the container warm
 * Lots of other attack vectors